isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution772.md

 ---
-title: SecureAPlus Version 6.x - (150 Pax)
+title: Shell Telematics - Shell Telematics (5 vehicles)
 permalink: /productivity-solutions-grant/solutionrepo/solution772
 ---

 ### Description

-SecureAPlus is an EndPoint protection solution that uses the right combination of security layers to prevent the most advanced cyber threats of today & tomorrow from causing harm to your PC.
+Shell Telematics is designed to help business owners get the best performance from their fleet, no matter its size.
+We use the latest vehicle tracking technology and integrate with Shell Cards to gather a wealth of performance and transaction data from the fleet.
+Then we turn it into clear, actionable fleet intelligence that helps businesses improve their efficiency, productivity, safety and security.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/SecureAge_Technology_20190053_Annex_3_20200625150528_Part_4.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedShellEasternAnnex3CRwef12August2021-_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria